multiversx/mx-deprecated-node-prototype/README.md

 # prototype1
 The first Elrond prototype

 JLS made a commit!
 And a second commit!
+LaLaLa